 3. Sample Local Williamsburg Microbreweries on the Tasting Trail

-Indulge in some of the best beers, spirits, and meads in the region with a fun trip on the Williamsburg Tasting Trail.
-Whether you take a tour bus or visit the different wineries and breweries on your own, you’ll enjoy sampling some of Virginias most delectable adult beverages.
+With a fun trip on the Williamsburg Tasting Trail, indulge in some of the best beers, spirits, and meads in the region.
+Whether you take a tour bus or visit the different wineries and breweries in Williamsburg on your own, you’ll enjoy sampling some of Virginia’s most delectable adult beverages.

 There are 12 stops on the trail.
 Microbrew fans will enjoy the rotating daily tap at Alewerks Brewing Company, Amber Ox Public House, and Brass Cannon Brewing.
-When you need a break from beer, then you’ll be happy to know that there are a variety of meaderies, wineries, and distillers on the Tasting Trail as well.
+When you need a beer break, you’ll be happy to know that there are a variety of meaderies, wineries, and distillers on the Tasting Trail.